 According to Wylie, since there is no record of the Mongols having looted or destroyed any monasteries other than these two Kadam ones during this expedition, the main purpose was undoubtedly reconnaissance to find a suitable Tibetan leader to submit to the Mongols.
 Since Tibet as a whole lacked any political leader, the Mongols sought a prestigious spiritual leader instead.

-Asking who would be best to invite, General Doorda Darkhan advised, “The Kadampas are the best regarding the monastic institution; the Taglungpas are the most skilled in worldly human affairs; in splendor, the Drigungpas are the greatest; but as for Dharma, Sakya Pandita is the most learned of them all.”
-Subsequently, the Khan sent an order to Sakya Pandita Kunga-gyeltsen (Sa-skya Pandita Kun-dga’ rgyal-mtshan) (1182 1251) to come to his court to teach the Dharma to him and his people.
+Asking who would be best to invite, General Doorda Darkhan advised, “The Kadampas are the best regarding the monastic institution; the Taglungpas are the most skilled in worldly human affairs; in splendor, the Drikungpas are the greatest; but as for Dharma, Sakya Pandita is the most learned of them all.”
+Subsequently, the Khan sent an order to Sakya Pandita Kunga-gyaltsen (Sa-skya Pandita Kun-dga’ rgyal-mtshan) (1182 1251) to come to his court to teach the Dharma to him and his people.

 According to Wylie, the political reason behind Godan Khan’s choice of Sakya Pandita was that succession within the Sakya line was hereditary within the Kon (‘Khon) family.
 Thus, the choice of him insured continuity of submission to the Mongols.

-Sakya Pandita set out from Sakya Monastery in 1244, accompanied by his nephews, the ten-year old Pagpa (‘Gro-mgon Chos-rgyal ‘Phags-pa Blo-gros rgyal-mtshan) (1235 – 1280) and the six-year old Chagna-dorjey (Phyag-na rdo-rje) (b.
+Sakya Pandita set out from Sakya Monastery in 1244, accompanied by his nephews, the ten-year old Phagpa (‘Gro-mgon Chos-rgyal ‘Phags-pa Blo-gros rgyal-mtshan) (1235 – 1280) and the six-year old Chagna-dorje (Phyag-na rdo-rje) (b.
 1239 – 1267).
 According to Wylie, the nephews were forced to come in order to ensure lasting Sakya allegiance.
-Pagpa was the religious heir of the Sakyas, while Chagna was destined to be the Kon family patriarch.
+Phagpa was the religious heir of the Sakyas, while Chagna was destined to be the Kon family patriarch.
 They arrived in Lanzhou (Ling-chur) in 1247, the present-day capital of Gansu.
 Godan Khan met them there upon his return from the enthronement of his older brother Guyuk (Go-yug Kh’an) (1206 – 1248) as Grand Khan.
 Ogedei Khan’s Nestorian Christian widow, Toregene, had held power during the interim period between Ogedei’s death in 1241 and her son Guyuk’s enthronement in 1246.

 Guyuk Khan was favorably disposed to Buddhism and had studied under the Kashmiri Buddhist teacher, Namo.
 He granted Namo the title “Guusi” (gu-shri, Chin: guoshi), meaning “State Preceptor.”
 The Mongols had borrowed the Chinese title from the Tanguts.
 Prior to Namo, the Tselpa Kagyu scholar Gushri Togpa-yongsel (rTogs-pa Yongs-su gsal-ba) had held the title in the Tangut court before Chinggis Khan’s invasion in 1226.